Leaking Pipes Repairs

-- Drips: Hear or see signs of drips?
+- Faucet drips: Hear or see signs of drips?
 A leak is probably nearby.
 While you may think you’d notice a constant drip, there are some rooms in your house you may not frequent as much.
-Listen closely in frequently used rooms and regularly check in on rooms you don’t use as much, such as a guest bathroom.
+Listen closely and regularly check in on rooms you don’t use as much, such as a guest bathroom.

-- Rust or water puddles: These two issues can show up commonly at the base of your faucets, around drains in sinks, tubs or showers, and on the floor below a faucet.
-Act fast if you notice the reddish rust color or even small puddle nearby.
+- Rust or water puddles: These two issues can show up commonly at the base of your faucets, around drains in sinks, tubs, or showers, and on the floor below a faucet.
+Act fast if you notice the reddish rust color or even a small puddle nearby.
 These are often signs that point to more serious issues.

 - Higher water bill: Unexplained spikes in your water bill usually indicate that a leak or some other type of plumbing problem has occurred.
-Check around your house for signs of a leak or call a plumber ASAP.
+Check around your house for signs of a leak, or call a plumber ASAP.
 If you search and can’t find any signs, it’s definitely worth it to have a plumber pay a visit.